We met in Costa Rica.

 - Place beans in large pot and cover with 6-8 cups water.
 Beans should have at least an inch of water over them.
 Cover and allow to soak for 6-8 hours or overnight.
 When ready to cook, drain and rinse beans.
 Return beans to pot and cover with 6 cups water and 1 teaspoons salt.
 Over medium heat, bring beans to a boil, reduce heat to low so beans cook at a simmer for 2 hours, or until softened.
 You want the beans to be cooked through, with a slight resistance when you bite one.
 Beans can overcook.
 When that happens the skins burst and they get mushy.

 - Heat oil over medium heat in large skillet.
 Add onion.
 Cook 8-10 minutes until onion is soft and translucent.
 Stir in rice and cook for 2 minutes.
 Add red pepper and jalapeño, cook for 3-5 minutes, stirring occasionally.
 Add garlic and cook for 1 minute.
-Pour in liquid.
+Pour in broth.
 Season with salt and pepper.
 Bring mixture to a boil then reduce heat to low, Cover and cook 20-23 minutes until liquid is evaporated.

 - Scoop beans from liquid and stir into rice.
 Squeeze lime wedge over just before serving.